micro-manager/micro-manager.github.io/_pages/Spinnaker.md

 RGB8 mode results in RGB images as of build 2021-03-08.
 BGRa8 mode (preferred for RGB if your camera has it) is supported as of 2021-03-09.

+See also [SpinnakerC](SpinnakerC), which is a rewrite using the Spinnaker C API and works with newer Spinnaker SDK versions.